Seleziona la tua lingua

 About the author

-Brian is an architect with many years of experience contributing to Linux and FLOSS communities as a user, administrator, and contributor.
+Brian Tomlinson is a Senior Architect with many years of experience contributing to Linux and FLOSS communities as a user, administrator, and contributor.
 His work at Red Hat includes delivery of Red Hat Open Transformation, Kubernetes Operators, Container Application Development, and Hybrid Cloud Infrastructure for Red Hat Services customers.